eduribeirocampos/PID-Controller/README.md

 3. Run it: `./pid`.

-The next picture is a link to show de video with the official Lap.
+The next picture is a link to show the video with the official Lap.

 [![alt text][image15]](https://youtu.be/acjbPkAqUtk)